-The trading season is never far from the surface in professional baseball.
-But it will pick back up again as we march ever closer towards spring training 2017.
-Trades seem to get fans excited — even more so than MLB free agency.
+Trading season is never far from the surface in Major League Baseball.
+But it will pick back up again as we march into the 2018 season.
+Trades seem to get fans excited — even more so than MLB free agency, which was dreadfully slow this offseason.
 Nothing is more fun than seeing your team consider their options, make a smart decision, and pick up a player who you may not have known was even available — all to benefit the franchise’s future.

 However, there is danger in building a team through trades.
 Not only do franchises often have to give up something — or someone — of value in return, but this value may end up being greater than what they received in the first place.
 Even worse, the player who was so coveted may not live up to his lofty expectations.
 The fact is, some of the worst trades — even ones that look good on paper — end up disappointing the recipients and all of their fans.
 These are the 30 worst trades in Major League Baseball history.

 In 2009, 24-year-old starting pitcher Max Scherzer had a 4.12 ERA in 30 starts for the Arizona Diamondbacks.
 Although he demonstrated tantalizing talent, the D-Backs dealt him that offseason in a three-way trade involving the Detroit Tigers and New York Yankees.

 The Tigers ended up with Scherzer, among others.
 Arizona traded away the future three-time Cy Young winner for Edwin Jackson and Ian Kennedy — not what we consider a good value.

 2. Paul Konerko to the Chicago White Sox